adrianozovka/Expenses/README.md

 The documentation is avaliable on link: http://expenses2017.cfapps.io/documentation/

 ## Deploying

-To deploy using the Pivotal platform, its necessary to install the  client CF on link below:
+To deploy using the Pivotal platform, it's necessary to install the  client CF on link below:

 https://tanzu.vmware.com/tutorials/getting-started/install-the-cf-cli

-Command `cf` will be used.
+Command `cf` will be used in next steps.

 -------------------------------------------------------------------------------